Scuba Diving in Madagascar: Best Dive Sites + Eco-Friendly Resorts

 It offers a haven of tranquility amidst the bustling streets beyond and provides a good base for diving the Toliara Reef.

-Inventive Asian cuisine is available at the onsite restaurant of this eco-friendly Toliara hotel.
+Inventive Asian cuisine is available at the on-site restaurant of this eco-friendly Toliara hotel.

 Chez Peter Pan